We want to help give children the best chance at reaching their full potential

 Join our Food Bank

-Due to the success of our Breakfast Programme Food for Thought has expanded its reach by including Breakfast Boxes that will provide breakfast items to the ten government schools not currently receiving our daily breakfast.
+Due to the success of our Breakfast Programme Food for Thought has expanded its reach by including Breakfast Boxes that will provide breakfast items to the nine government schools not currently receiving our daily breakfast.

 We will subsidise the Breakfast Boxes to provide enough for just 20 children at each school so we ask the community to help fill the boxes by donating items from our shopping list below.